Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 thread module has been abandoned, which can be replaced by threading.

 Therefore "thread" module cannot be used in Python3.
-For compatibility, thread is renamed as "\_thread" by Python3.
+For compatibility, thread is renamed as "**\_thread**" by Python3.

 * **Thread Object**